yum upgrades for production use, this is the repository for you.

 rm -rf /home/*/.composer/cache

-If you had some severe failures with PHP which caused it to segfault and had core dumps enabled, chances are – you have quite a few of those.
+If you had severe PHP failures causing segfaults with core dumps enabled, you likely have quite a few of those.
+They’re not needed after debugging:

-If you use the disgusting cPanel, you surely got dozens of error_log
+If you use cPanel, you likely have dozens of error_log files scattered across web directories:

 find /home/*/public_html/ -name error_log -delete